100 Journal prompts for women to Awaken Your Creativity

 • How do I maintain balance in my life when I feel overwhelmed?

-• How can I add more spontaneity into my daily routine?
+• How can I add more spontaneity to my daily routine?

 • What advice would I give to a friend who feels stuck creatively?